 A light aircraft transported us to the Okavango Delta and Pom Pom, set on a beautiful lagoon with three resident hippos.
 The delightful singing of “Dumela” (Hello) greeted us on arrival.
-We soon settled into what was to be our accommodation for the next three nights - a tent, albeit with ensuite facilities.
-The roars of lions had been replaced by hippos emerging from the nearby water at night and munching on the grass outside the tent.
+We soon settled into what was to be our accommodation for the next three nights — a tent, albeit with en suite facilities.
+The roars of lion had been replaced by hippos emerging from the nearby water at night and munching on the grass outside the tent.

 The drives were excellent and we saw a vast number of animals and birds.
 One evening as the sun was setting, we watched three lionesses and their cubs gently devouring their supper.
-Out of the bush two lions emerged, haughtily walking towards the inviting meal.
-Suddenly they roared and in a fit of action, charged towards the dining group, one of them brushing the side of our vehicle as he did so.
-No more supper for the mums and babes but an exciting experience for us!
+Out of the bush two lion emerged, haughtily walking toward the inviting meal.
+Suddenly they roared and in a fit of action, charged toward the dining group, one of them brushing the side of our vehicle as he did so.
+No more supper for the mums and babes but an exciting experience for us.